The Challenges Of Socializing At An Office Job (When You're Less Social By Nature)

 The idea of solving some problems by being more social, not less

 Often, when people feel things weren't going well socially with their co-workers, their natural tendency is to pull away from them.
 If socializing with them is causing issues then it seems the solution would be to avoid the problem.
-Ironically, this avoidance often just makes the situation worse.
-If things with their co-workers were vaguely distant and awkward before, now they're even more so.
+Ironically, this avoidance can make the situation worse.
+If things with their co-workers were only mildly distant and awkward before, now they're even more so.

 When people are having these problems, it may be because they're not being social enough, not that they're socializing too much and that's annoying them.
-They may not gel with their co-workers because they haven't spent enough time trying to build a good relationship with them.
+They may not gel with their co-workers because they haven't spent enough time trying to build good relationships.
 It's not that everyone else at the company is inherently irritating or incompatible with them.
 They need to get out there and talk to everyone more, instead of trying to hole up in their office.

-This suggestion assumes your co-workers are good people, and you just may not be giving them a chance due to your "I need my space" nature, or a general mild pickiness you have towards others.
-This isn't a cure-all though, if all your co-workers really aren't your style, then being a little more sociable won't solve all your problems.
+This suggestion assumes your co-workers are good people, and you may just not be giving them a chance due to your "I need my space" nature, or a general mild pickiness you have toward others.
+This isn't a cure-all though, if your co-workers really aren't your style, then being a little more sociable won't solve all your problems.

 This advice also assumes that your people skills are alright, and that you could get along with your co-workers reasonably well if you tried.
 But if you're really awkward, reaching out to the other people in the office may backfire and leave you discouraged.
-But when you think about it, they have to be cordial to you, so it's not like there's a risk you'll be horribly shut down.
+However, they have to cordial to you, so it's not like there's a risk you'll be horribly shut down.